Michaelrappa/Ice-Age-Extinction/index.md

 Kolbert, Elizabeth.
 The sixth extinction: an unnatural history.
 New York: Henry Holt and 	Company, 2014.

+Lanoë, François B., D. Joshua, Charles E. Reuther, Holmes, and A. Potter Ben.
+2019.
+"Small mammals and paleovironmental context of the terminal pleistocene and early holocene human occupation of central Alaska."
+Geoarchaeology.

 Lewis, R. Barry, Robert Jurmain, and Lynn Kilgore.
 Understanding humans: introduction to 	physical anthropology and archaeology.
 Belmont: Wadsworth, 2012.

 Lorenzen, Eline D., David Nogués-Bravo, Ludovic Orlando, Jaco Weinstock, Jonas Binladen, 	Katharine A. Marske, Andrew Ugan et al. "Species-specific responses of Late Quaternary 	megafauna to climate and humans."
 Nature 479, no. 7373 (2011): 359.